nglaeser/crypto-glossary/docs/Cryptographic-Primitives/signatures.md

 :

 **Threshold signatures**
 : signing/secret key is split into _shares_; producing a signature requires some threshold number of shares.
-A threshold signature should be indistinguishable from an ordinary signature
+A threshold signature should be indistinguishable from an ordinary signature.
+Additionally, no single party should ever learn the secret key.

 ## Security Notions